Monday, March 31, 2014

 Because there were so many, it was like having our own private pool.
 In this view you can see that the mountains towered above the area.

-There are extensive spa facilities, and many people in our group paid extra to have a massage and steam room experience.
-Staying there was one of the highlights of our trip.
 The next day, we descended through the Andes towards Tena, on our way to the rainforest.
 Tena is one of the Oriente’s oldest towns and is a gateway to the Amazon basin.
 On the way there, we had amazing views of river valleys and waterfalls with the Andes in the distance:

 Tena has a lot of indigenous influence because of the various groups which live in the rainforest, so we stopped to walk through the municipal market.
 Some of the things for sale had not been seen in other markets such as these stacks of coca leaves: